Professional Practice with Technology

 Technology is a fantastic tool for teaching and learning, but staff can put children at risk and/or leave themselves vulnerable to allegations if they do not maintain clear boundaries with regards to their own online behaviour, both in the classroom and through their personal use of technology.

-This guidance from Kent Safeguarding Children Multi-agency Partnership (KSCMP) aims to support managers and safeguarding leads make decisions and have discussions with staff about appropriate online behaviors and professional practice:
+The 'Safer Practice with Technology' guidance from Kent Safeguarding Children Multi-agency Partnership (KSCMP) aims to support managers and safeguarding leads make decisions and have discussions with staff about appropriate online behaviours and professional practice.

-Designated Safeguarding Leads and managers should ensure that their staff behaviour policy or code of conduct includes the acceptable use of technologies, staff/learner relationships and communications via social media.
+Designated Safeguarding Leads, leadership staff and managers should ensure that their staff behaviour policy or code of conduct includes the acceptable use of technologies, staff/learner relationships and communications via social media.
 Template resources can be found here.
+The Safer Recruitment Consortium have also published 'Guidance for Safer Working Practice for professionals working in education settings' which may be helpful for developing a staff behaviour policy/code of conduct.